dumitrescustefan/ronec/README.md

 ## Spacy Integration

-RONEC also supports Spacy model integration.
-More information can be found [here](https://github.com/dumitrescustefan/ronec/blob/master/spacy).
+RONEC also supports Spacy integration.
+[This tutorial](https://github.com/dumitrescustefan/ronec/blob/master/spacy) shows how to train, load and run a model using RONEC.

 ## Authors
 + [Stefan Daniel Dumitrescu](https://www.linkedin.com/in/stefandumitrescu/)